Lithium–silicon battery

-Lithium–silicon battery is a name used for a subclass of lithium-ion battery technology that employs a silicon-based anode and lithium ions as the charge carriers.
-Silicon based materials generally have a much larger specific capacity, for example 3600 mAh/g for pristine silicon, relative to graphite, which is limited to a maximum theoretical capacity of 372 mAh/g for the fully lithiated state LiC6.
-Silicon's large volume change (approximately 400% based on crystallographic densities) when lithium is inserted is one of the main obstacles along with high reactivity in the charged state to commercializing this type of anode.
+Lithium–silicon batteries are lithium-ion batteries that employ a silicon-based anode and lithium ions as the charge carriers.
+Silicon-based materials, generally, have a much larger specific energy capacity: for example, 3600 mAh/g for pristine silicon.
+The standard anode material graphite is limited to a maximum theoretical capacity of 372 mAh/g for the fully lithiated state LiC6.

+Silicon's vast volume change (approximately 400% based on crystallographic densities) when lithium is inserted, along with high reactivity in the charged state, are obstacles to commercializing this type of anode.
 Commercial battery anodes may have small amounts of silicon, boosting their performance slightly.
-The amounts are closely held trade secrets, limited as of 2018 to at most 10% of the anode.
-Lithium-silicon batteries also include cell configurations where Si is in compounds that may at low voltage store lithium by a displacement reaction, including silicon oxycarbide, silicon monoxide or silicon nitride.
+The amounts are closely held trade secrets, limited as of 2018 to, at most, 10% of the anode.
+Lithium-silicon batteries also include cell configurations where silicon is in compounds that may, at low voltage, store lithium by a displacement reaction, including silicon oxycarbide, silicon monoxide, or silicon nitride.

 History

-The first laboratory experiments with lithium-silicon materials took place in the early to mid 1970s.
+The first laboratory experiments with lithium-silicon materials took place in the early to mid-1970s.

 Silicon-graphite composite electrodes

 Silicon carbon composite anodes were first reported in 2002 by Yoshio.
 Studies of these composite materials have shown that the capacities are a weighted average of the two end members (graphite and silicon).
 On cycling, electronic isolation of the silicon particles tends to occur with the capacity falling off to the capacity of the graphite component.
 This effect has been tempered using alternative synthetic methodologies or morphologies that can be created to help maintain contact with the current collector.
-This has been identified in studies involving grown silicon nanowires that are chemical bonded to the metal current collector by alloy formation.
-Sample production of batteries using a silicon nanowire-graphite composite electrode were produced by Amprius in 2014.
-The same company claims to have sold several hundred thousand of these batteries as of 2014.
+This has been identified in studies involving grown silicon nanowires chemically bonded to the metal current collector by alloy formation.
+Sample production of batteries using a silicon nanowire-graphite composite electrode were produced by Amprius in 2014, which claims to have sold several hundred thousand of these batteries as of 2014.

 In 2016, Stanford University researchers presented a method of encapsulating silicon microparticles in a graphene shell, which confines fractured particles and also acts as a stable solid electrolyte interphase layer.
 These microparticles reached an energy density of 3,300 mAh/g.

-In 2015, Tesla CEO Elon Musk claimed that silicon in Model S batteries increased the car’s range by 6%.